A New Nurse Learns Focus and Grace Under Pressure

 Taking refuge in ‘deep time.’

 While the most frightening surges of the coronavirus may be in the past, and the initially bewildering and all-powerful virus has been tamed by vaccines and precautions if not vanquished, our world hardly feels more stable than it did a year ago.
-Smoke from wildfires 3,000 miles to the west recently tinted a sickly yellow the air of states in the […]
+Smoke from wildfires 3,000 miles to the west recently tinted a sickly yellow the air of states […]

 Writing as Another Tool for Coping as a Nurse